 Breksta was first recorded by Polish historian and theologian Jan Łasicki in his treatise on idolatry “De diis Samagitarum caeterorumque Sarmatarum et falsorum Christianorum”, written in 1582.Polish historian Theodor Narbutt referred to her as Brekszta in his work “Dzieje starożytne narodu litewskiego”, written between 1835.
 Both Łasicki and Narbutt mention this Goddess by very similar names, her functions are basically the same:

+A Goddess of Twilight, she opens the doorways and she might in fact be the Goddess Vakare (Vakarine).
+In Narbutt’s perspective, she is a Goddess of the Night.
 Since neither Łasicki nor Narbutt were intimately familiar with Lithuanian culture or it’s language, it was most likely from an earlier oral tradition in which they were given and then recorded it in a written form.
-The name Vakarė is derived from Lithuanian vakaras which means “evening and night” and is the Goddess Vakarinė, an older indigenous culture of the Balkan and Slavic woman’s traditions.
+The name Vakarė is derived from Lithuanian vakaras which means “evening and night” and is the Goddess Vakarinė, is an older indigenous Balkan, Nordic and Slavic woman’s traditions.

-As a sacred artist, I wrote a poem to the beloved Brėkšta, in the dreaming soul rites…
+As a sacred shaman and woman who honors her, I wrote a poem to the beloved Brėkšta, in the dreaming soul rites…

 Flying away from the world as it was

 when I awoke it was dawn.
 She in neither human,

 nor night itself, but my ancestors memories

 I float across her meadows and hear her whisperer

 the cold night’s stillness.
 This is when I remember her